kreechr-org/cowbird/README.md

 Cowbird currently works on macOS and Linux.
 Windows has not been tested yet.

+# Prerequisites

+1. Terraform
+2. AWS account configured on your machine
+3. NodeJS

 # Creating an App 🔨

 **You'll need to have Node 16 or higher.**